VeldaKiara/rickmorty/README.md

   }
 `;
 ```
-In the code above we start by importing `gql` from the `@apollo/client` so that we can define our query.
-We create and export the variable `GET_CHARACTERS` as a string with the letters capitlised.
-This is a best practice when definiing queries in GraphQl including wraping it with a template literal.
+In the code above, we import `gql` from the `@apollo/client` to define our query.
+We create and export the variable `GET_CHARACTERS` as a string with capitalized letters.
+Capitalization is a best practice when defining queries in GraphQl, including wrapping them with a template literal.

 Objects in Javascript are collections or containers filled with key-value pairs.
 A key-value pair is referred to as a property.

-The query, in our case searches for the characters in Rick and Morty.
-The query returns an object with the `results`property which is an array of character objects.
-Each character has properties like name, species,status,type, gender and an image.
-The other properties, origin and location are objects with a name property for each character's origin and location.
+The query, in our case, searches for the characters in Rick and Morty.
+The query returns an object with the resultsproperty, an array of character objects.
+Each character has properties like name, species, status, type, gender, and image.
+The other properties, origin and location, are objects with a name property for each character’s origin and location.
 #### Character Function Definition

 In the `character.js` file add the following code below the `GET_CHARACTERS` query after modifying it as shown below.